Core-Bioinformatics/split-manuscript/README.md

 We conclude that the observed reduction in the number of unique sequenced fragments reduces the level of detail on which the different prediction approaches depend.
 Further, the sequencing stochasticity adds in a weighting bias corroborated with variable sequencing depths.

 Preprint: https://www.biorxiv.org/content/10.1101/2021.05.10.443429v1

+This project was presented at the UK Conference of Bioinformatics and Computational Biology on 29th September 2021.
+The slides can be found <a href="https://github.com/Core-Bioinformatics/splitting-manuscript/blob/main/slides/UKCBCB%20slides.pdf" target="_blank">here</a>.